presiauw0/group6-tetris/README.md

 Link to Google Doc on Meeting Notes for Sprint 0: https://docs.google.com/document/d/1G0hNd6BlmNTyfMC1TWxJMaIVKSBLcyC-dv-69-_FAz0/edit?usp=sharing

-Preston completed the logger for the sandbox to replace the System.Out.Print statements.
+- Preston completed the logger for the sandbox to replace the System.Out.Print statements.
-Balkirat created the MyBoard interface for Board.
+- Balkirat created the MyBoard interface for Board.
-AbdulRahman created the MyPoint interface for Point Khalid created the MyMovableTetrisPeice interface for MovableTetrisPeice.
+- AbdulRahman created the MyPoint interface for Point.
+- Khalid created the MyMovableTetrisPeice interface for MovableTetrisPeice.

 We ran into a few issues regarding how to view changes committed by others in our local IDE, we got together as a group and managed to work out how to go about committing changes and